 CRISPR (Clustered regularly-interspaced short palindromic repeats) was originally discovered in E. coli during the 1980s.
 It was only in 2007 that it was understood to be a bacterial defense mechanism against viruses and foreign DNA, as part of the CRISPR / Cas9 system.
 Since then it has been modified by scientists to be used for genome engineering purposes and so reviewed as the scientific discovery of the century.
-Understanding and use of system has progessed so far that, CRISPR human trials are now being initiated in order to test their safety.
+Understanding and use of system has progressed so far that CRISPR human trials are now being initiated in order to test their safety.

 What is CRISPR?

 CRISPR consists of repeated sequences interspaced with unique sequences (CRISPR RNA [crRNA]) that correspond to viral DNA segments; specifically, viruses that the bacteria was prone to become infected by, often so-called bacteriophages.
 The CRISPR system enables the bacterium to recognize and defend against specific infections.
 Upstream of these repeats are the genes which encode Cas (CRISPR-associated proteins), which are a group of enzymes able to unwind (helicases) and cut (nucleases) the DNA.
 The enzymes are hence able to target and break up invading DNA, by using the crRNA as a guide.

 Our Gene Drives: The Solution to Mosquitos, Malaria and Zika? article expands on future uses of CRISPR in the future.

 The CRISPR-associated enzyme 9 (Cas9) has then been developed from this bacterial defense system, whereby the crRNA is replaced with RNA complementary to your target gene of choice.
 Double strand breaks are then induced at the target gene due to the endonuclease activity of Cas9.
 The ability of CRISPR Cas9 to specifically edit the genome is then utilized to cut and replace genes of interest.